-In the two decades that have passed, the standards of transformative continue to evolve.
+In the two decades that have since passed, the standards of transformative have continued to evolve.
 Still, the status of a transformative work seems to be defined by two questions:

-- Has the material you have taken from the original work been transformed by adding new expression or meaning?
+- Has the material taken from the original work been transformed by adding new expression or meaning?

 - Was value added to the original by creating new information, new aesthetics, new insights, and understandings?

-Below are some summaries of cases involving “transformative claims.”
+Below are summaries of select cases involving “transformative claims.”

-- Library Fair Use (Transformative) Libraries that provided a search engine company (Google) with books to scan were protected by fair use when the libraries later used the resulting digital scans for three purposes: preservation, a full-text search engine, and electronic access for disabled patrons who could not read the print versions.
-Important factors.
-The three purposes for which the scans were used were transformative.
+- Library fair use (transformative): Libraries that provided a search engine company (Google) with books to scan were protected by fair use when the libraries later used the resulting digital scans for three purposes: preservation, a full-text search engine, and electronic access for disabled patrons who could not read the print versions.
+The three purposes for which the scans were used were considered transformative.
 The court also did not find any evidence of financial harm.
-The Author’s Guild v.
-Hathitrust, No. 1:11-cv-06351-HB (S.D.N.Y., October 10, 2012). -
+Authors Guild v.
+Hathitrust, No. 1:11-cv-06351-HB (S.D.N.Y., October 10, 2012).

-- Ed Sullivan Clip (Transformative) A seven-second clip from the Ed Sullivan TV was used in a staged musical history (“The Jersey Boys”) based on the career of the musical group, the Four Seasons.
+- Ed Sullivan clip (transformative): A seven-second clip from the Ed Sullivan TV show was used in a staged musical history (“The Jersey Boys”) based on the career of the musical group the Four Seasons.
 The use was transformative (“Being selected by Ed Sullivan to perform on his show was evidence of the band’s enduring prominence in American music,” the judge wrote in the ruling.
 “By using it as a biographical anchor, [the defendant] put the clip to its own transformative ends.”)
 Further, the use caused no financial harm to the copyright owners of the show.
 SOFA Entertainment, Inc. v.
 Dodger Productions, Inc., No. 2:08-cv-02616 (9th Cir.
 Mar.
 11, 2013).

-- Prince Collages (Transformative).
-The painter, Richard Prince, created a collage using—in one collage—35 images from a photographer’s book.
+- Prince collages (transformative): The painter, Richard Prince, created a collage using—in one collage—35 images from a photographer’s book.
 The artist also used 28 of the photos in 29 additional paintings.
-In some instances the full photograph was used while in others, only the main subject of the photo was used.
+In some instances, the full photograph was used while in others, only the main subject of the photo was used.
 The Second Circuit Court of Appeals held that to qualify as a transformative use, Prince’s work did not have to comment on the original photographer’s work (or on popular culture).
-The Court of Appeals concluded that twenty-five of Prince’s artworks qualified as fair use and remanded the case to determine the status of the remaining five artworks.
+The Court of Appeals concluded that 25 of Prince’s artworks qualified as fair use and remanded the case to determine the status of the remaining five artworks.
 Cariou v.
-Prince, U.S. Court of Appeals for the 2nd Circuit, No. 11-1197.
+Prince, 714 F.3d 694 (2d Cir.
+2013).

-- Naked Demi (Transformative).
-A movie company used a photo of a naked pregnant woman onto which it superimposed the head of actor Leslie Nielsen.
+- Naked Demi (transformative): A movie company used a photo of a naked pregnant woman onto which it superimposed the head of actor Leslie Nielsen.
 The photo was a parody using similar lighting and body positioning of a famous photograph taken by Annie Leibovitz of the actress Demi Moore for the cover of Vanity Fair magazine.
 The movie company’s use was transformative because it imitated the photographer’s style for comic effect or ridicule.
-(Leibovitz v.
+Leibovitz v.
 Paramount Pictures Corp., 137 F.3d 109 (2d Cir.
-N.Y.
-1998).)
+1998).

-- Dr. Seuss (Not Transformative).
-An author mimicked the style of a Dr. Seuss book while retelling the facts of the O.J.
+- Dr. Seuss (not transformative): An author mimicked the style of a Dr. Seuss book while retelling the facts of the O.J.
 Simpson murder trial in The Cat NOT in the Hat!
 A Parody by Dr. Juice.
 The Ninth Circuit Court of Appeals determined that the book was a satire, not a parody, because the book did not poke fun at or ridicule Dr. Seuss.
 Instead, it merely used the Dr. Seuss characters and style to tell the story of the murder.
-Important factors: The author’s work was nontransformative and commercial.
-(Dr. Seuss Enterprises, L.P. v.
+The author’s work was, in the eyes of the court, nontransformative and commercial.
+Dr. Seuss Enterprises, L.P. v.
 Penguin Books USA, Inc., 109 F.3d 1394 (9th Cir.
-1997).)
+1997).

-- Court-filed briefs reproduced in legal database (Transformative).
-In White v.
-West Publishing, the district ruled that legal databases such as Westlaw and Lexis could incorporate legal briefs into their databases as such searchable use of court-filed documents was transformative (and therefore excusable as a fair use).
+- Court-filed briefs reproduced in legal database (transformative): In White v.
+West Publishing, the district court ruled that legal databases such as Westlaw and Lexis could incorporate legal briefs into their databases, as such searchable use of court-filed documents was transformative (and therefore excusable as a fair use).
 The use was transformative because the lawyers created the briefs to assist their clients, but the legal services were using the briefs as research tools.
-(White v.
-West Publishing, CV-01340-JSR (S.D.N.Y.
-2014).)
+White v.
+West Publishing, 29 F.Supp.3d 396 (S.D.N.Y.
+2014).

-- Recreating three scenes from Deep Throat (Transformative).
-The re-creation of three scenes from the film, Deep Throat, was a fair use when made for a biographical film about actress Linda Lovelace.
-The court as persuaded by the fact that the re-created scenes were used in a non-pornographic film biography (with no nudity) about an actress who ultimately railed against pornography.
+- Recreating three scenes from Deep Throat (transformative).
+The recreation of three scenes from the film Deep Throat was held to be a fair use when made for a biographical film about actress Linda Lovelace.
+The court was persuaded by the fact that the recreated scenes were used in a nonpornographic film biography (with no nudity) about an actress who ultimately railed against pornography.
 This use illustrated a strong transformative purpose and demonstrated that the copyright owner of Deep Throat would be unlikely to lose revenue from this non-pornographic use.
-(Arrow Productions, LTD v.
-The Weinstein Company LLC, Case 1:13-cv-05488-TPG (D.C.
-S.D.N.Y.
-8/25/14).)
+Arrow Productions, LTD v.
+The Weinstein Company LLC, No. 13 Civ.
+5488 (S.D.N.Y.
+2014).